fhk/tile38_eval/README.md

 Have you ever wondered how Google, Apple et al. create their maps and make them searchable?
 Me too!

+This has become more and more interesting as the industry has shifted from generating tiles on the server side to being able to create client side objects utilizing GeoJSON.
+Tools like the MapBox API, ESRI Feature service, and Ubers deck.gl enabled by client side web-gl are a few but there are many more.

-With that goal in mind we want to find a solution that lets us easily perform ETL (Export, Transform, Load) as well as more complex geospatial queries like intersect.
+With the goal in mind we want to find a solution that lets us easily perform ETL (Export, Transform, Load) as well as more complex geospatial queries like intersect.
 So the current scale is maybe hard to estimate, back of the envelope:

 1. We want to insert all the OpenAddress.io address points - [523,263,177](http://results.openaddresses.io)
 2. We want to insert all of OSM linestring street data - [130,511,321](https://wiki.openstreetmap.org/wiki/Key:highway)